Why a giant Hindu deity is appearing on Times Square — and why it’s so controversial

 The billboards, scheduled to go up on Wednesday, will display 3-D images of the yet-to-be built temple in Northern India and the Hindu deity Ram.

-In a measure of the site’s importance to Hindu nationalists, Indian Prime Minister Narendra Modi laid the foundation stones for the temple in Ayodha, a state in Northern India, on Wednesday.
+In a measure of the site’s importance to Hindu nationalists, Indian Prime Minister Narendra Modi laid the foundation stones for the temple in Ayodha, a city in Northern India, on Wednesday.

 “Centuries of waiting is over today,” Modi said at the ceremony.
 “Some people will not be able to believe that they are seeing this during their lifetime.”